Voilett-Roze/asus/Policy-based-routing-(manual-method).md

 STEP A:

 1. Make sure [VPN](https://torguard.net/knowledgebase.php?action=displayarticle&id=148) is ON and Start with WAN option
-2. Goto to Administration > System
+2. Go to to Administration > System
-3. Enable JFFS partition - YES
-4. Format JFFS partition at next boot - YES
-5. Reboot Router
+3. Make sure Custom script support is enabled

 STEP B: